Skip to content

 About E. E. Cummings

-Edward Estlin Cummings was born in Cambridge, Massachusetts, in 1894, as the son of a Unitarian minister who later became a Harvard professor.
+Edward Estlin Cummings was born in Cambridge, Massachusetts, in 1894, as the son of a Harvard sociologist who left the university in 1900 for the Unitarian ministry.
 He grew up in a household rich in intellectual stimulation and continued his education at Harvard, where he developed a passion for the Romantics and began experimenting with poetry.
 This experimental nature would influence everything he created afterward.

 When World War I began, Cummings volunteered as an ambulance driver in France.
 The French authorities, suspicious of some letters he had written, detained him in an internment camp at La Ferté-Macé for several months.
 Instead of breaking his spirit, this experience provided him with inspiration.
 He transformed it into *The Enormous Room* (1922), a prose piece that reads more like a novel than a memoir, announcing him as a writer who defied conventional norms.